lekhanasarikonda/Python/Python.md

-Python Invented by "Guido van Russum"
+Python Invented by "Guido van Russum".

 Software :
- >> S/w is a set of instructions to hardware
+ >> S/w is a set of instructions to hardware.

 Programming :
  >>Writing the instructions to create a s/w.

 Code:
->> The instructions that we write to create a s/w
+>> The instructions that we write to create a s/w.

 syntax:
  >> Rules of language.
 1. Why python?
->> Python is easy to learn
+>> Python is easy to learn .

->> It is a powerful programming language
+>> It is a powerful programming language.

->> It is possible to create the programs with minimal amount of code
+>> It is possible to create the programs with minimal amount of code.

->> Python is versatile language which has many applications in almost every field .
+>> Python is versatile language which has many applications in almost every field.

+   .
 Artificial intelligence

    .
 Machine learning